New to Sly Flourish? Start Here or subscribe to the newsletter.

 Prepping an entire session of D&D in fifteen minutes sounds like a horror show but sometimes the best horror shows lead to the most creative work.
 Consider the story of the Klon Concert in which pianist Keith Jarrett turned a horrible piano into one of the most popular jazz piano albums of all time.
 With constraint comes creativity.
 See what kind of prep you can get done in 15 minutes and what sort of game it produces at your table.

-Share this article with your friends using this link: https://slyflourish.com/refined_five_minute_game_prep.html
+Share this article by copying this link: https://slyflourish.com/refined_five_minute_game_prep.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.